ChrysalisImaging/Chrysalis-Imaris-Xtensions/README.md

 The [Chrysalis Imaris Xtensions](https://github.com/ChrysalisImaging/Chrysalis-Imaris-Xtensions) have been developed at the University of Minnesota by Dmitri Kotov (kotov003@umn.edu) in Marc Jenkins' laboratory in collaboration with Thomas Pengo of the University of Minnesota University Imaging Center.

-These Xtensions aid in quantitative, multispectral image analysis in Imaris for static images (4D Images), like those acquired on confocal or epifluorescent microscopes, as well as for 2-photon movies (5D images).
+These Xtensions aid in quantitative, multispectral image analysis in Imaris for static images (3D Images), like those acquired on confocal or epifluorescent microscopes, as well as for 2-photon movies (3D images over time).
 Additionally, many of these Xtensions are intended for batch processing images.
 This batch functionality allows for the batching of histo-cytometry analysis, thereby greatly speeding up the histo-cytometry workflow.

 ## Imaris Xtensions